-Until recently, we had never heard of Malatesta, a little Italian restaurant in the far west side of the West Village.
+It took us a weirdly long time to find out about Malatesta, a little Italian restaurant on the far west side of the West Village.
 Now, every time we mention it, someone says, “Oh!
 I love that place!
-It’s so cute” STOP WITHHOLDING INFORMATION FROM US.
+It’s so cute!”
+STOP WITHHOLDING INFORMATION FROM US.
 Anyway, this place is “cute.”
 And tasty.

 Epistrophy is a small cafe that works for a surprising number of situations – big groups, drinks, a quick bite, a long dinner with your friend from high school who’s going through a weird time but you actually are really on the same page despite not having spoken for a few years.
 You know, that kind of thing.

-You’ve probably been on at least three dates at Aria in the West Village – it’s dark, the bartenders like to ply you with big drinks, and the people next to you are probably making out.
+You’ve probably been on at least three dates at Aria in the West Village – it’s dark, the bartenders pour big drinks, and the people next to you are probably making out.
 Great, for a Saturday night or a second date.
 For the issue at hand, hit Terra – it’s essentially the same restaurant, but bigger, quieter, and a couple dozen or so blocks south in Tribeca.

 If you have been to the Jack’s Wife Freda on Lafayette, you have likely experienced the following: being cramped, and overhearing the complete details of the yoga retreat to Tulum the people next to you just took.
 That’s fine and all, but you can get the same reliable food at the newer, bigger West Village location.
 It’s the way to go.